sony/dolp-colorconstancy/README.md

 \*Access to [data](https://sonyjpn.sharepoint.com/sites/S168-DOLPCC) requires a **Microsoft account**.
 After creating your Microsoft account, please contact [us](<mailto:Taishi.Ono@sony.com;Yuhi.Kondo@sony.com>) with your **Microsoft E-mail address** to grant access.
-The access right is revoked after a certain period of time , and your account information is not be retained.
+The access right is revoked after a certain period of time , and your account information is not retained.

 ## Introduction
 This repository is the implementation of "Degree-of-linear-polarization-based Color Constancy," presented in CVPR 2022.